danyv87/Cafe/README.md

 - **views/** – command line interface utilities (legacy).
 - **utils/** – helper functions used across the project.
 - **data/** – JSON files where all application data is stored.
+You can change this directory by setting the `CAFE_DATA_PATH` environment variable before running the application.

 ## Usage